Death Race 3: Inferno: Plot

 York reminds Lucas to lose his next race, or he will have Katrina tortured.
 Satana discovers York wishes to replace her as producer and remove her from the Death Race so he can assume control.
 Meanwhile, Lucas reveals to Katrina he did not sleep with Amber and professes his love to her.
 Before the final race, Psycho and Lucas have a chat about the identity of Frankenstein, and whether Lucas was the first or even the last.

 York is determined to keep Lucas from winning at any cost.
 Razor disables Psycho's car, killing him.
 Lucas takes the lead, and York orders him killed with a tracking missile.
 However, 14K shoots flares to divert the missile and destroy it, saving Lucas's life and repaying his debt from the race back in Terminal Island.
 York fires Prudence, his secretary, who was against his actions all along.

 Lucas, who holds a commanding lead, relinquishes it to 14K and turns off to find York.
 Satana handcuffs York to a table for his betrayal.
 After Katrina finally professes her love to Lucas, they both crash their own car into the control room and it explodes, engulfing the room in flames.
 It appears that everyone, except a facially disfigured Lucas, perished in the crash.
 However, at the medical facility, Lucas yells that he is York, not Frankenstein.
 Olivia, Lists and the GPS tracking chip confirm it to be Lucas/Frankenstein, and they report the same to Prudence, who fills in for the "late" York.
-She returns the Death Race to Terminal Island and assigns Hennessy to take charge of the race, while recruiting "Coach" and Case to replace Goldberg and Katrina.
+She returns the Death Race to Terminal Island and assigns Hennessy to take charge of the race, while recruiting "Coach" to replace Goldberg.

 It is then revealed that Lucas made a deal with Weyland while at the hospital; Weyland provided Olivia as an insider, and she helped fake Goldberg's death.
 Satana yielded to Weyland, trapping York in the control room right before the planned car crash; Lucas and Katrina ejected from the car before the crash, and Olivia planted the tracker with Frankenstein's I.D into York's body, leaving York and Katrina to be pronounced dead.
 Weyland regains control of the Death Race and grants the team their freedom, though Lists refuses and returns to Terminal Island.
 Weyland pays Lucas and his team a lot of money for their help, which they use to relocate to a nearby beach resort.
 Meanwhile, York is now forced to assume the identity of Frankenstein, hoping to gain his freedom and have his revenge while racing at Terminal Island in the future.